Entrepreneur in New York

 Dan Demole is an entrepreneur based in NYC.
 He is the founder and Co-CEO of Slip.stream, a music platform built for the modern creator economy.

 Upon returning to the US, Dan landed in NYC where he co-founded Jingle Punks Music in 2008.
 He initially served as CTO, developing their cloud-based licensing platforming and earning two US patents.
 Jingle Punks became the largest independent production music library in the world.
 It was sold twice: initially to talent agency WME/Silver Lake and then again in 2015 to Anthem Entertainment.
-Post acquisition, he transitioned to the operational and financial head of the company in the role of Managing Director of Anthem Entertainment.
+Post acquisition, he transitioned to the operational and financial head of the company in the role of President, Production Music of Anthem Entertainment.

 He's been featured in the Forbes, Wall Street Journal, Billboard, CNN, made the cover of Variety, and was profiled in Business Week as founder of one of America's Most Promising Startups.
 He currently resides in hills of Connecticut with his wife, two kids, and a french bulldog named Pickles.